railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 * managing support contracts.

-To deal with these problems you'd use an analytic chart of accounts structured by project and by contract.
+To deal with these problems you would use an analytic chart of accounts structured by project and by contract.
 A representation of that is given in the following example.

 	.. note::  *Example Analytic representation of a chart of accounts for an IT Services company*